Arts & Humanities Courses

 Diversity credit

-Melc 332 – Arab-American Writers (5 credits)
+Melc 332 – Arab American Writers (5 credits)

 Explores the influences of Arab American writing both in the United States and the Arab world during the nineteenth and twentieth centuries.
 Discusses issues of emigration to the United States from the Arab world and its impact on the formation of a distinctive Arab American identity.
-Offered jointly with Glits 253A/Comp Lit 362A.

 Hybrid course.
 Go to Time Schedule for details.

-Melc 392 – Politics and Poetics of Translation (5 credits)
+Melc 359 – Language and Ethnicity (5 credits)

 Diversity credit